timeanddate/libtad-jvm/README.md

 Time And Date JVM API
 ======================================

-### Note that this library is currently a Release Candidate and no support will be provided by Time and Date at this time!

 Time and Date APIs support looking up several different locations and IDs.
 As of API version 2 the following variations is availalble

 * Numeric ID (e.g. 187)